-Supv Scarborough noted that Mr. Berube has had the position for many years.
-He comes from the CDD background working under Mr. van der Snel and he thinks the community knows and he knows firsthand of the diligence that Supervisor Berube has put into the community, and has invested above and beyond the call of the duty for the position that he holds; he has been extremely successful with the community, the CDD, and the position that he has held.
+Supv Scarborough addressed the Chairman noting Mr. Berube has had the position for many years.
+He comes from the CDD background working under Mr. van der Snel and he thinks the community knows and he knows first hand of the diligence that Supervisor Berube has put into the community, and has invested above and beyond the call of the duty for the position that he holds; he has been extremely successful with the community, the CDD and the position that he has held.